 ASP.Net Core 2.2's react template now starts us in with similar

-.
+content to npx create-react-app.
 I wanted to use TypeScript for a project,

 so here's the steps and resources I used to convert the React app to TypeScript.